An Inclusive Notion of Text: Taxonomy of text extensions

 \paragraph{A3: Structure.} Most naturally occurring textual documents are not a flat, linear text as assumed by commonly used reference corpora, from Penn TreeBank \cite{ptb} to BooksCorpus \cite{bookscorpus}.
 Instead, the relationships between individual units of content are encoded in document structure.
-The simplest form of structure is paragraph; longer documents often exhibit a hierarchy with sections and subsections; visual proximity is widely used to include additional content blocks like quotations, definitions, footnotes, or multimedia.
-For print-based media, textual documents can be further organized into pages, columns, lines etc. Explicit document structure is increasingly used in NLP: \citet{scaffold} use section information to help citation intent prediction; \citet{histruct} exploit document structure to aid summarization; \citet{chapterbr} exploit structure to study the capabilities of long-document language models; \citet{f1000rd} propose Intertextual Graph as a general structure-aware data model for textual documents and uses it to support annotation studies and explore how humans use document structure when talking about texts.
-Document structure is implicitly used in HTML-based pre-training of language models \cite{htlm}, leading to superior performance on a range of tasks, and enabling new pre-training strategies; a separate line of study is dedicated to the analysis of visual document layouts \cite{vila}.
+The simplest form of structure is paragraph; longer documents can exhibit a hierarchy of sections; visual proximity is used to include additional content blocks like quotations, definitions, footnotes, or multimedia.
+In print, textual documents can be organized into pages, columns, lines etc. Explicit document structure is increasingly used in NLP: \citet{scaffold} use sections to help citation intent prediction; \citet{histruct} exploit document structure to aid summarization; \citet{chapterbr} use structure to study the capabilities of long-range language models; \citet{f1000rd} propose Intertextual Graph as a general structure-aware data model for textual documents and use it to support annotation studies and explore how humans use document structure when talking about texts.
+Document structure is implicitly used in HTML-based pre-training of language models \cite{htlm}, yielding superior performance on a range of tasks, and enabling new pre-training strategies; a separate line of study is dedicated to the analysis of visual document layouts \cite{vila}.
 The lack of a common approach to formalizing document structure calls for systematic reporting of what structural elements are available in sources, and how document structure is represented and used in NLP.